-There Might Be Lobsters by Carolyn Crimi, illustrated by Laurel Molk– This one is new to us this summer, but my girls get a huge kick out of the fact that the main character is a dog, and the dog is absolutely terrified of just about everything at the beach.
+There Might Be Lobsters by Carolyn Crimi, illustrated by Laurel Molk — This one is new to us this summer, but my girls get a huge kick out of the fact that the main character is a dog, and the dog is absolutely terrified of just about everything at the beach.
 Do you have a child afraid of the ocean?
 A few summers ago, our oldest was so scared of the ocean that she cried (from the porch of the rental house, which was as close as she’d get) whenever anyone in the family went into the ocean.
 Eventually, Sukie the dog does manage to go into the ocean and realizes it’s not as bad as she thinks, but she still prefers to enjoy the beach from the safety of the towel.
 I really appreciate that Crimi doesn’t wrap this book up neatly with a dog who falls in love with the beach, as a slow appreciation of how fun the sand and ocean can be is much more in line with many children’s journeys.
 This one’s also fun to read aloud, as Sukie is a bit of a drama queen, and that’s always fun to voice!
-Publishers recommend for ages 3-7.
+Ages 3-7.

 Shark Lady: The True Story of How Eugenie Clark Became the Ocean’s Most Fearless Scientist by Jess Keating, illustrated by Marta Álvarez Miguéns — Though I’ve loved Swimming with Sharks for a while, our older daughter received Shark Lady from our school library as a birthday book when she turned 7, and I knew immediately that it needed to be on my list too!
 Yes, it means Eugenie makes my list twice, but the two books have very different feels to them.
 Shark Lady is, in my opinion, a little more accessible for younger children AND provides some interesting insight into sharks themselves.
 You’re going to want to check out the “Shark Bites,” “Eugenie Clark Time Line,” and “Author’s Note” pages at the end.
 Ages 4-8.